 Figure 1 illustrates the map distribution of (U-Th)/He dated goethites.
-Most samples are from Brazil [1428] and Australia [486].
+Most samples are from Brazil (1428) and Australia (486).
 This dominance reflects the interests of the researchers driving the studies, the abundance of supergene goethite in lateritic profiles and ferricretes in the two countries, and the ease of access to sampling sites in open-pit mining operations.
 The two countries are major iron ore producers, and it makes sense to search for iron minerals in these locations.
-In addition, Brazil and Australia sit at similar geographic positions near the tropics but contrast greatly in present and paleo climates and Cenozoic plate motion paths, providing excellent test grounds for assessing the relative roles of climate and tectonics on the formation and preservation of goethites in the landscape.
-(U-Th)/He ages for goethites are also available from Switzerland [195], Suriname [193], French Guiana [134], Morocco [55], China [52], USA [41], Tunisia [14], and Canada [6].
+In addition, Brazil and Australia sit at similar geographic positions near the tropics but contrast greatly in the present climate and paleoclimates and Cenozoic plate motion paths, providing excellent test grounds for assessing the relative roles of climate and tectonics on the formation and preservation of goethites in the landscape.
+(U-Th) / He ages for goethites are also available from Switzerland (195), Suriname (193), French Guiana (134), Morocco (55), China (52), USA (41), Tunisia (14), and Canada (6).
 Goethites from different environments provide information on geological processes of local and global significance.
-Therefore, we will summarize the most important characteristics of each type of weathering environment from which ages of goethites have been obtained so far, along with the different types of goethites investigated by (U-Th)/He geochronology.
+Therefore, we will summarize the most important characteristics of each type of weathering environment from which ages of goethites have been obtained so far, along with the different types of goethites investigated by (U-Th) / He geochronology.